Musk vs. Altman, Meta's 8,000 Layoffs, and China Blocks AI Acquisition, This Week's AI Industry Shakeup

 China's National Development and Reform Commission (NDRC) formally blocked Meta's $2 billion acquisition of Manus, an AI agent startup based in Beijing.
 It's the first time China has explicitly prohibited an inbound AI acquisition on national security grounds.

-For Meta, the blocked deal means a setback in accessing China's AI talent and technology.
+For Meta, the blocked deal means a setback in accessing China's AI talent and technology, particularly in the agent workflow space where Manus had developed competitive technology.
 For the broader industry, it confirms that the U.S.-China AI decoupling is accelerating.
+We're past the point where anyone can credibly argue that AI is a global cooperative enterprise.
+It's a strategic competition, and both governments are treating it accordingly.

 These three stories share a theme: the AI industry is entering its messy adolescence.
 The unlimited optimism of 2023-2024 has given way to legal battles, layoffs, and geopolitical friction.
 The technology keeps improving.
 The business and politics around it keep getting more complicated.

-Every previous tech boom — railroads, telecommunications, the internet — went through this phase.
-The early winners had to survive not just technical competition but legal, regulatory, and labor challenges.
+Every previous tech boom went through this phase.
+The railroad barons fought in court and in the press for decades.
+Telecommunications consolidation involved antitrust battles that reshaped corporate law.
+The early internet winners had to survive not just technical competition but legal, regulatory, and labor challenges.
 The same sorting process has begun for AI.